-I’m currently participating in a one-on-one dating advice coaching program, Fit4Love and Sheila Paxton is my personal coach.
+I’m currently participating in a one-on-one dating advice coaching program.
 The goal of the program is to prepare me to start dating, for me to feel confident about dating and to enjoy dating.
 We’re not even halfway through the program and I’m already feeling much more comfortable about dating.
 My work this past week was about knowing my strengths.

 Knowing my Strengths